 - The right to recover from your injury — Your employer cannot force you back to work.
 Only a doctor can clear you for light duty or regular duty.

 After your accident or when you experience symptoms:

 - Seek medical treatment as soon as possible, with your doctor or theirs.

 - Inform your employer as soon as feasible, orally or preferably in writing.

 - Contact an attorney, the sooner the better, and definitely before signing statements, waivers or settlements.

 The employer has 21 days to accept or reject your claim.
 If you get a Notice of Denial, you can petition for a hearing before a workers’ compensation judge.
 The employer can also withdraw a temporary approval of benefits within 90 days.

-If your claim is accepted and you're out of work more than 14 days, wage benefits begin on the first day of missed work.
+If your claim is accepted and you’re out of work more than 14 days, wage benefits begin on the first day of missed work.
 Medical benefits begin on the day of the injury.
-Total disability benefits and medicals do not have a time limit or dollar limit.
+Total disability benefits do not have a time limit.
+They do, however, have a dollar limit; it is 66 2/3% of your weekly salary not to exceed $978, in 2016.
+Medical benefits are not limited though.
 You can petition to contest your wage calculation, level of benefits or excluded injuries if you disagree with the initial determination.

 After two years (104 weeks) on total disability, the employer can require an Impairment Review Evaluation (IRE) to try to limit your benefits.
 You are entitled to challenge such a finding.

 These are only some of the scenarios in which your benefits or rights may be taken away.
-Call our knowledgeable lawyers at 888-229-6467 or 215-268-7646 after your injury — before your claim is damaged beyond repair.
+Call our certified lawyers at 888-722-6671 or 215-587-8400 after your injury — before your claim is damaged beyond repair.